-On a sailboat, the preferred location is on the transom, as it is normally the area least likely to be affected by seawater when sailing and it is also close to the heater (if the heater is located in a cockpit locker), see Figure 9.
+On a sailboat, the preferred location is on the transom, as it is normally the area least likely to be affected by seawater when sailing and it is also close to the heater (if the heater is located in a cockpit locker), see Figure 10.

 On a motorboat, the transom or side of the hull are suitable locations.
-However, when locating the hull fitting on the transom of a motorboat, the fitting should be positioned a minimum of 300mm above the waterline to avoid any following seas covering the fitting when the boat slows suddenly.
+The fitting should be positioned a minimum of 300mm above the waterline to avoid any following seas covering the fitting when the boat slows suddenly.

-Attaching the exhaust
+Attaching the Exhaust

-To avoid water ingress, the exhaust should be installed and routed as illustrated in Figure 9.
+To avoid water ingress, the exhaust should be installed and routed as illustrated in Figure 10.